Hannes-Schniz/Security_Resources/Research/Replication_through_removable_media.md

 ---

 A single vbs file solution.
 You first have to convert your ps script to base64 string, place it in a variable in the template shown below and save it as I vbs file.
-Runs without powershell popppring up.
+Runs without powershell coming up.

 ```vbs
 dim EncodedCommand